-Flight Control Tower®
+Flight Control Tower® - G21, G23, G25

-The GS series model boats are offered with two different tower options.
+The G series model boats are offered with three different tower options.
 One option is a manually folding tower.
-Another option is an actuated folding tower.
-The following information describes the safe processes for lowering and raising these towers.
+Another option is an actuated folding tower and the third option is an actuated telescoping tower.
+The following information describes the safe processes for lowering and and raising these towers.